 So I was to lead our people during the night, 1 in the morning, whatever they gave me, the slot I don't remember, into a time of repentance and contrition, penance, and I want to describe to you what happened in my preparation for that, which shed light on how you preach for evangelical obedience.

 Now, the point is that connects the two is this: contrition and repentance are the necessary first steps of radical obedience.
 It is radical obedience to be contrite before God and to repent of your sins.
 And all true gospel obedience begins there.
 So if I can figure out how to preach to produce contrition, and repentance in people, I will have discovered at least the first steps of how to preach toward radical obedience.

 Now, what I did to get ready for that night was to read excerpts from David Brainerd.
 David Brainerd, you remember, was a missionary to the Indians in New England 250 years ago or so, and a good, he would have married Jonathan Edwards daughter, had he lived.
-He died when was 29, I believe.
-Or maybe it was 32, I can't remember, I get these young fellows mixed up, who died at such young ages.
+He died when he was 29.

 On August 9, 1745, he preached to the Indians at [Crossweexum], New Jersey with these words, or he wrote in his journal about preaching, "There were many tears among them while I was discoursing publicly.
 But no considerable outcry, yet some of them were much affected with a few words spoken to them in a powerful manor, which caused the persons to cry out in anguish of sorrow, although I had spoken not a word of terror, but on the contrary, set before them the fullness and all sufficiency of Christ's merits and his willingness to save all that come them, and there upon pressed them to come without delay."